LEAD SAFE CLEVELAND

 Once you deliver the declaration to your landlord, your landlord can do one of two things: (1) allow this eviction action to be stayed; or (2) challenge your declaration by alleging that you fail to meet one or more of the criteria needed to support the declaration; the Court would have a hearing to consider the question of whether you meet the criteria.
 Because the criteria include ongoing issues, your landlord could decide at first not to challenge the declaration, but later decide to challenge it.

-Click HERE for the REQUIRED declaration form.
+Click HERE for the REQUIRED Declaration form.
+Find the Spanish Declaration Form HERE.
 Click HERE for additional information.

 CLEVELAND HOUSING COURT ZOOM PROCEEDINGS